shreyaschanda23-sys/cybersecurity_writeups/TryHackMe/Water Bottle/README.md

 - Google Maps
 - Google Street View
-- Public business directories

 ---

-> **Disclaimer**
->
+## Disclaimer

-> This writeup is intended for educational purposes only.
-It focuses on the investigative methodology and does not disclose protected challenge answers or flags.
+This writeup is for educational purposes only and focuses on the investigative methodology.
+It does not include protected challenge answers or flags.